keul/haunts/README.rst

   The day where the event will be created

 **Start time**
-  (time ``HH:MM`` or empty) - *optional*
+  (time string in format ``HH:MM`` or empty) - *optional column*

-  If povided, the current event will start at given time.
-This will condition also events defined after this row.
+  If provided, the current event will start at given time.
+This will influence also events defined after this row

 **Spent**
   (number or empty)

   How long the event will last.
-Leave empty to create a full-day event.
+Leave empty to create a full-day event

 **Project**
   (number)